In vitro fertilisation: Preimplantation genetic diagnosis or screening

 Pre-implantation genetic diagnosis (PGD) is criticised for giving select demographic groups disproportionate access to a means of creating a child possessing characteristics that they consider "ideal".
 Many fertile couples now demand equal access to embryonic screening so that their child can be just as healthy as one created through IVF.
 Mass use of PGD, especially as a means of population control or in the presence of legal measures related to population or demographic control, can lead to intentional or unintentional demographic effects such as the skewed live-birth sex ratios seen in China following implementation of its one-child policy.

 While PGD was originally designed to screen for embryos carrying hereditary genetic diseases, the method has been applied to select features that are unrelated to diseases, thus raising ethical questions.
 Examples of such cases include the selection of embryos based on histocompatibility (HLA) for the donation of tissues to a sick family member, the diagnosis of genetic susceptibility to disease, and sex selection.

 These examples raise ethical issues because of the morality of eugenics.
-It becomes frowned upon because of the advantage of being able to eliminate unwanted traits and selecting desired traits.
-By using PGD, individuals are given the opportunity to create a human life unethically and rely on science and not by natural selection.
+It becomes frowned upon because of the advantage of being able to eliminate unwanted traits and select desired traits.
+By using PGD, individuals can create a human life unethically and rely on science and not on natural selection.

 For example, a deaf British couple, Tom and Paula Lichy, have petitioned to create a deaf baby using IVF.
 Some medical ethicists have been very critical of this approach.
 Jacob M. Appel wrote that "intentionally culling out blind or deaf embryos might prevent considerable future suffering, while a policy that allowed deaf or blind parents to select for such traits intentionally would be far more troublesome."

 Industry corruption

 Robert Winston, professor of fertility studies at Imperial College London, had called the industry "corrupt" and "greedy" stating that "one of the major problems facing us in healthcare is that IVF has become a massive commercial industry," and that "what has happened, of course, is that money is corrupting this whole technology", and accused authorities of failing to protect couples from exploitation: "The regulatory authority has done a consistently bad job.
 It's not prevented the exploitation of people, it's not put out very good information to couples, it's not limited the number of unscientific treatments people have access to".
 The IVF industry has been described as a market-driven construction of health, medicine and the human body.

-The industry has been accused of making unscientific claims, and distorting facts relating to infertility, in particular through widely exaggerated claims about how common infertility is in society, in an attempt to get as many couples as possible and as soon as possible to try treatments (rather than trying to conceive naturally for a longer time).
+The industry has been accused of making unscientific claims and distorting facts relating to infertility, in particular through widely exaggerated claims about how common infertility is in society, in an attempt to get as many couples as possible and as soon as possible to try treatments (rather than trying to conceive naturally for a longer time).
 This risks removing infertility from its social context and reducing the experience to a simple biological malfunction, which not only can be treated through bio-medical procedures, but should be treated by them.